silgreen/sample-code-for-university/README.md

 ﻿# sample-code-for-university

-i'm studying Programming Language I right now, and i feel very confortable with Java, and with the Object Oriented Programming.
+i'm studying Programming Language I right now, and i feel very confortable with Java and Object Oriented Programming.
 There are a lot of stuff out there, i want more knowledge :)

 This repo exists because:
 <ol>